About the Property

 The most unique feature of the property is an old gold mine, operated by the Whitefield Mining Company until 1885.
 The mine has one shaft 100 feet deep, with its entrance carved into the face of a cliff.

-Circumstances of acquisition: David Dana donated the land in Dalton to the Forest Society to create the David Dana Forest.
-Once slated for a 23-lot subdivision, the land offers diverse habitat, including wetlands, brushy field, extensive deer yards, and a half mile of frontage along the Johns River.
-There is also productive timberland and excellent recreational opportunities with nearly two miles of trails.
+David Dana generously donated this property to the Forest Society in 2003.
+Once slated for a 23-lot subdivision, the land now continues to offer diverse habitat including wetlands, brushy field, extensive deer yards, and a half mile of frontage along the Johns River.

 Trail Information